A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Discussion

 Our model has the potential to be applied to a wide range of sociological issues.
-Although we collected aggregated relational data on trafficking of children, our model can, in theory, be applied to estimate the size of any hidden group, such a those at risk of modern slavery, those who use illegal drugs or people with stigmatised sexually transmitted diseases.
+Although we collected aggregated relational data on trafficking of children, our model can, in theory, be applied to estimate the size of any hidden group, such as those at risk of modern slavery, those who use illegal drugs or people with stigmatised sexually transmitted diseases.
 Work with relevant stakeholders and practitioners who work with the hidden group should be consulted to ensure that the model is responsibly applied.
 Our model is also not restricted to national studies.
 It can be applied to the geographical unit most suited for the hidden group or planned intervention.
 For example, our model can be applied to a city, where estimates are required for the size of the hidden population within different neighbourhoods.

 The imputation of counts for people who partly reported CSEM is a novel process in ARD related work.
-We see future application to pairs of groups that face a similar lack of reporting but are linked in definition such as intravenous drug users and their providers however more future work on how this should be approached would improve the understand of what can reliably be said about the imputed networks.
+We see future application to pairs of groups that face a similar lack of reporting but are linked in definition such as intravenous drug users and their providers however more future work on how this should be approached would improve the understanding of what can reliably be said about the imputed networks.
 Based on there being more non-zero counts of the hidden population after imputation, one would expect the estimates given to be overestimates.
 For this study of hidden populations however, we could not account for respondents who knew of instances of trafficking to produce CSEM and reported neither traffickers or victims; a form of transmission bias whose effect is potentially larger.
+Previous ARD work has introduced the idea that the estimates of groups that are correlated should be scaled in the same way \citep{Laga_2023}.
+This could be extended to reports of groups that are linked by definition.

+These hidden population counts may fall into a larger class of data missing not at random.
+Instrument variables have been used in a related way to account for selection biases.
+In a nonparametric causal inference based framework given by \cite{Tchetgen_2017} three requirements are given for an instrument variable which include predicting the nonresponse process and independence from the outcome being modelled.
+Instrument variables maybe a useful addition to improve the robustness of our estimation but confirming these requirements may need a more detailed examination of the surveyed personal networks which is complicated by the criminal element of our hidden groups hence a simpler approach guided by case data was chosen.

 We chose not to model transmission bias as in typical NSUM studies due to the difficulty of estimating it from just ARD data.
 Transmission is typically modelled as a multiplier, $\tau_k$, to the prevalence of each hidden group.
 In our model this would result in an identifiability problem since the value of the likelihood would not be distinguishable between groups that are for example 10\% of the population with 50\% being visible in networks and reported and groups that are 50\% of the population but with 10\% reported.